PavloICSA/Multi-Track-Performance-DNA-Analyzer/INFO_FOR_JUDGES_AND_TESTERS.md

 ---

 **Note for Judges**: The application is fully functional and ready for testing.
 No special hardware or proprietary software required.
 All dependencies are bundled in the installer.
-For any issues or questions, please contact the team.
+For any issues or questions, please contact the developer.